theuerc/Website/gitpod/docs/references/ides-and-editors/vscode-browser.md

   <video onloadstart="this.playbackRate = 1.5;" controls playsinline autoplay loop muted class="shadow-medium w-full rounded-xl max-w-3xl mt-x-small" src="/images/editors/file-upload-ui-button.webm" type="video/webm"></video>
   <figcaption>Upload Files from local to VS Code Browser</figcaption>
 </figure>

+## FAQs

+## Is it possible to intercept shortcuts like cmd+w in VSCode browser?

+It is not possible to intercept <Keybind>Cmd + W</Keybind> directly in browsers like Chrome or Firefox, as it would require overriding the native keyboard shortcut.

+### Recommended Solution

+- Use [Gitpod with VS Code Desktop](/docs/references/ides-and-editors/vscode) for the best keyboard experience.

+### Alternative Solution

+You can also install Gitpod as a <abbr title="Progressive Web App">PWA</abbr>.
+If you're interested in this approach, you can follow the instructions listed in the accompanying GitHub Issue [here](https://github.com/gitpod-io/gitpod/issues/1445#issuecomment-1028706854).